-The verification of RE involves interfaces at various levels, and their number is set to increase further due to the future possibility of issuing GOs (in accordance with Art.
-19 RED II) for renewable gas, heating and cooling within the EU and due to the increasing transnational trade in RE.
-On the one hand, there are interfaces at the national level between the different verification systems for a given energy carrier (e.g., between GO and mass balancing systems for gas) and between the verification systems of different energy carriers (e.g., between GOs for gas and GOs for electricity and heat/cold).
-On the other hand, interfaces between the RE verification systems of different EU and, potentially, non-EU countries must be considered on an international level.
-Finally, interfaces between RE verification systems (of one and/or several energy carriers) and regulatory instruments or compliance options exist both at the national and the international level.
+The verification of RES involves interfaces at various levels, and their number is set to increase further due to the future requirement of offering GO issuance (in accordance with Art.
+19 RED II) for gases, incl. hydrogen, and heating and cooling from RES within the EU and due to the increasing transnational trade in renewable energy.
+On the one hand, there are interfaces at the national level between the different verification systems for a given energy carrier (e.g., between GO and mass balancing systems for gas) and between the verification systems of different energy carriers (e.g., between GOs for gas and GOs for electricity and heating/cooling).
+On the other hand, interfaces between the RES verification systems of different EU and, potentially, non-EU countries must be considered on an international level.
+Finally, interfaces between RES verification systems (of one and/or several energy carriers) and regulatory instruments or compliance options exist both at the national and the international level.

-There are various options for the contentual and administrative design of these interfaces.
-The most important contentual criteria are arguably the avoidance of double marketing and double claiming of the RE attribute, user confidence, and the climate protection effect of the system (cf. Verwimp et al. 2020; Van Stein Callenfels et al. 2020).
+There are various options for the content and administrative design of these interfaces.
+The most important content-related criteria are arguably the avoidance of double marketing and double claiming of the renewable energy attribute, the trustworthiness for users, and the climate protection effect of the system (cf. Verwimp et al. 2020; Van Stein Callenfels et al. 2020).
 These general criteria must be observed not only regarding the individual systems but also in dealing with the interfaces between them.
-In addition, more specific criteria have been and are still being developed regarding the verification interfaces (e.g., criteria for power used in electricity-based fuels for transport, etc.).
-In administrative terms, the question arises as to how different verification systems can be linked technically and organisationally at the national and the international level.
-Here, the spectrum ranges from completely centralised solutions (a single transnational register for all types of verification) to completely decentralised designs (peer-to-peer approaches without any registers).
-At least regarding the eligibility of gases and liquid fuels for RE targets, a movement towards a more centralised organisation is emerging in light of current regulatory efforts to create an EU-wide Union Database.
+In addition, more specific criteria have been and are still being developed regarding the verification interfaces (e.g., criteria for power used in producing electricity-based fuels for transport, etc.).
+In administrative terms, the guestion arises as to how different verification systems can be linked technically and organisationally at the national and the international level.
+Here, the spectrum ranges from completely centralised solutions (a single transnational registry for all types of verification) to completely decentralised designs (peer-to-peer approaches without any registries).
+At least regarding the eligibility of gases and liquid fuels for RES targets, a movement towards a more centralised organisation is emerging in light of current regulatory efforts to create an EU-wide Union Database.
 Electricity GO registries are predominantly organised nationally (and in some cases even regionally).

-In conclusion, it should be noted that very different challenges arise in the verification of the RE attribute for each energy carrier.
+In conclusion, it should be noted that very different challenges arise in the verification of the renewable energy attribute for each energy carrier.
 The details of these specific challenges and solution options are elaborated in further project reports.